 Rosetta is available to all non-commercial users for free and to commercial users for a fee.
 Visit rosettacommon.org to get started.

 Computers are smart, but they sometimes miss important things.
 The same goes for researchers.
-This is where Foldit comes in: everyday people playing Foldit can help discover better protein designs through their unique creativity and ingenuity.
+This is where Foldit comes in: by playing this free desktop game, anyone can help craft new proteins using their unique creativity and ingenuity.